-Treakisym (SyB L-0501; anticancer agent; generic name: bendamustine hydrochloride) The company markets the anticancer agent Treakisym in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL).
-Sales through Eisai increased as expected.
-NHI price-based sales rose 10.3% YoY.
+Treakisym (SyB L-0501; anticancer agent; generic name: bendamustine hydrochloride)

+The company markets the anticancer agent Treakisym in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL).
+In Q1, product sales to Eisai were largely in line with plan.